codeccoop/posts-bridge/README.md

 Once registered, you can reuse your backend connection on your post bridges.

-## Remote Mappers
+## Field Mappers

-Remote mappers allow you to mutate your backend's API responses to match the WordPress post model (e.g., `post_title`, `post_content`, `post_name`).
+Field mappers allow you to mutate your backend API responses to match the WordPress post model (e.g., `post_title`, `post_content`, `post_name`, etc.).
 This enable automatic conversion of backend data into WordPress posts on each synchronization loop (ahead-of-time).

 With mappers you can map backend data to post fields, custom fields and into taxonomy terms (such as categories and tags).